ElePT/qiskit-terra/docs/migration_guides/opflow_migration.rst

 The opflow :mod:`~qiskit.opflow.gradients` framework has been replaced by the new :mod:`qiskit.algorithms.gradients` module.
 The new gradients are **primitive-based subroutines** commonly used by algorithms and applications, which can also be executed in a standalone manner.
-For this reason, they now reside under ``qiskit.algorithms``.
+For this reason, they now reside under :mod:`qiskit.algorithms`.

 The former gradient framework contained base classes, converters and derivatives.
 The "derivatives" followed a factory design pattern, where different methods could be provided via string identifiers